arash-mosavi/rust-repository-pattern/README.md

 # Repository Pattern in Rust with Domain-Driven Design

-A comprehensive implementation of the Repository Pattern in Rust following Domain-Driven Design (DDD) principles, demonstrating clean architecture with async/await support.
+A comprehensive implementation of the Repository Pattern in Rust following Domain-Driven Design (DDD) principles with **modular workspace architecture**.
+Features clean separation of concerns, async/await support, and **per-module database migrations**.

 ## Overview